What Is Fibromyalgia?

-Epidemiology And Impact Of FibromyalgiaFibromyalgia is diagnosed in 2-4% of the U.S. population.
-According to the National Fibromyalgia Association, the prevalence represents upwards of ten million people in the U.S. afflicted with the disorder.
-Prevalence numbers were calculated using the 1990 American College of Rheumatology (ACR) guidelines for the diagnosis of this condition.
-Some scientists argue the estimation of fibromyalgia prevalence using the ACR’s 1990 classification is too low and fails to capture almost 50% of people with clinical symptoms of the disorder.
+The Impact Of FibromyalgiaFibromyalgia is diagnosed in 2-4% of the U.S. population.
+According to the National Fibromyalgia Association, as many as ten million people in the U.S. suffer from this disorder.
+This number was calculated using the 1990 American College of Rheumatology (ACR) guidelines.
+However, some scientists argue that that estimate is too low and fails to capture almost 50% of people with this disorder.

-Fibromyalgia is more prevalent in women, with a nine to one ratio in favor of women.
+Fibromyalgia disorder is more prevalent in women, with a nine to one ratio in favor of women.
 The majority of women diagnosed generally range in age from 20 to 50 years.
-In the past, researchers have found the prevalence of fibromyalgia increases with age.
-Scientists report that the gender inequality of the diagnosis may be linked to increased anxiety and depression in women.
-No evidence currently supports a predilection for this chronic pain condition when race and ethnicity are considered.
-The disorder has been diagnosed in all genders, races, and ethnicities.
+In the past, researchers have found that prevalence also increases with age.
+However, the disorder has been diagnosed in all genders, races, and ethnicities.

 The economic impact of fibromyalgia is burdensome.
-Some estimate healthcare expenditures of a little over $10,000 per patient per annum, or year, for the disorder.
-The expenditures for fibromyalgia patients are more than three times the average when compared to those with chronic conditions such as high blood pressure, diabetes, and elevated cholesterol.
-The U.S. government reports people diagnosed with fibromyalgia miss almost 17 days of work per annum.
-Overall, the estimates of healthcare expenditures related to fibromyalgia treatment represents upwards of $14 billion per year in the U.S.
+It may cost over $10,000 per patient a year.
+This expense is more than three times the average when compared to those with chronic conditions like high blood pressure, diabetes, and elevated cholesterol.
+On top of that, patients miss almost 17 days of work per annum.
+Overall, these healthcare expenditures represent upwards of $14 billion per year in the U.S.

-Fibromyalgia CausesThe cause of fibromyalgia has never been clearly delineated, although many researchers have examined factors for a link to the disorder.
-Currently scientists feel this condition is a complex interplay between sociological, biological, and psychological agents.
-Infections, trauma, and repetitive injury have been studied for their causality with respect to fibromyalgia.
-The disorder coexists in extraordinarily high prevalence with hepatitis C infections and other rheumatic disorders, such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), and osteoarthritis (OA).
-The common characteristic of all the disorders listed is systemic, chronic inflammation.
+Fibromyalgia CausesThe cause of fibromyalgia has never been clearly defined.
+Currently scientists think that this condition is a complex interplay between sociological, biological, and psychological agents.
+Infections, trauma, and repetitive injury may contribute as well.
+Those with hepatitis C infections and other rheumatic disorders, such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), and osteoarthritis (OA), are also at greater risk.
+The common characteristic of all these disorders is systemic, chronic inflammation.

-Fibromyalgia also shares clinical overlap with many diseases such as:
+Fibromyalgia also overlaps with many other diseases such as:

 - Multiple chemical sensitivity